thomasvanholder/awesome/README.md

-# awesome-rails-dev
+# Awesome-rails-dev

+## Rails

+## Dev
-[speed-test-cli](https://github.com/sindresorhus/speed-test) Test your internet connection speed and ping using speedtest.net from the CLI
+[speed-test](https://github.com/sindresorhus/speed-test) Test your internet connection speed and ping using speedtest.net from the CLI